Update:

 1995 IP Policy

-[t]rademarks shall be owned by an Institution if they are created by Members in the course of their employment or affiliation with an Institution, if they are used to identify any product or service originating with or associated with an Institution, or pertain to significant Institutional Activities.
+[t]rademarks shall be owned by MGH if they are created by Members in the course of their employment or affiliation with an Institution or if they are used to identify any product or service originating with or associated with an Institution ….
+2002 IP Policy [t]rademarks shall be owned by an Institution if they are created by Members in the course of their employment or affiliation with an Institution, if they are used to identify any product or service originating with or associated with an Institution, or pertain to significant Institutional Activities. |

 The court had no problem concluding that Greene’s applications incorporated the IP policies by reference and that under these policies MGH would own the CPS Marks and Think:Kids Marks–I commend you to the decision if you’re interested in the analysis.
 Note that it doesn’t matter that the CPS Marks may have preexisted Greene’s employment by MGH; the language “associated with” clearly captures marks that existed before the relationship.
 Be careful what you sign.